loltgt/appe/docs/app.os.md

 ## app.os.fileSessionOpen

-#### Opens a session file through FileReader api, stores it, returns to callback
+#### Opens a session file through the browser FileReader API, stores it, returns to callback

 ```js